jeremycl01/CS362-W2019/projects/layje/README.md

 	make randomtestresults

-to compile and run all random tests and gcov.
+to compile and run all random tests and gcov and produce output reports.

-Results are output to randomtestresults.out.